Sequential testing for structural stability in approximate factor models: Assumptions and preliminary theory

 Lemma \ref{rolling-eigenvalues-2} provides a strong rate for the estimation error $(\widehat{\lambda }^{\left( r+1\right) }\left( t\right) -\lambda ^{\left( r+1\right) }\left( t\right) ) $, which is valid for any combination of $N$ and $m$, and indeed for all estimated eigenvalues, $\widehat{\lambda } ^{\left( k\right) }\left( t\right) $ for $1\leq k\leq N$.
-The lemma does not require any assumptions on $\lambda ^{\left( k\right) }\left( t\right) $: some of these may be non-distinct, non well-separated, or even equal to zero.
+The lemma does not require any assumption on $\lambda ^{\left( k\right) }\left( t\right) $: some of these may be non-distinct, non well-separated, or even equal to zero.
 Equation (\ref{lambda-estimate}) states that the estimation error can be quite large.
 It is, however, comparatively small for the spiked eigenvalues, which, by Assumption 2, are of order $N$.
 Conversely, the error term in (\ref{lambda-estimate}) can be quite large for the bounded eigenvalues; in this case, the rate is probably not the sharpest one, although it suffices for the construction of the monitoring procedure.
-The result of Lemma \ref{rolling-eigenvalues-2} can also be compared with the results from Random Matrix literature for spiked covariance models -- see e.g. \citet{karoui2007}, \citet{paul2007}, \citet{JL2009}, \citet{JM09}, \citet{BY12}, and \citet{OMH14}.
+The result of Lemma \ref{rolling-eigenvalues-2} can also be compared with the results from Random Matrix literature for spiked covariance models where however $\lambda^{(k)}$ is finite for all $1\le k\le N$ and $N\in\mathbb N$ -- see e.g. \citet{karoui2007}, \citet{paul2007}, \citet{JL2009}, \citet{JM09}, \citet{benaych2011,benaych2012}, \citet{BY12}, and \citet{OMH14}.